persteenolsen/wagtail-demo/README.md

 ## The Admin Backend and Databases

-The Admin Backend is using a MySQL Database for both Dev + Prod, but is able to use a SQLite for Dev
+The Admin Backend is using a MariaDB Database for both Dev + Prod, but is able to use a SQLite for Dev

-To connect to the MySQL install the Python package "pymysql" and the packages from the requirements.txt
+To connect to the MariaDB install the Python package "pymysql" and the packages from the requirements.txt

 ```bash
 pip install -r requirements.txt
 ```

-Take a look at the files needed for connecting to MySQL: `vercel_app/mysql_setup.py` and
+Take a look at the files needed for connecting to MariaDB: `vercel_app/mysql_setup.py` and

 `vercel_app/__init__.py`

-Create a Super User for the Admin Backend in the MySQL
+Create a Super User for the Admin Backend in the MariaDB

 ```bash
 python manage.py createsuperuser
 ```

-Make the Migration to the MySQL DB
+Make the Migration to the MariaDB DB

 ```bash
 python manage.py makemigrations